+These terms are loopholes in the law.
 Unless the product is also labeled “gluten-free,” you cannot assume the product contains less than 20 ppm gluten.
-These statements are permitted as long as they are truthful and not misleading, but they do not account for cross-contamination and may not be safely below 20 ppm.
+These statements are permitted, but they do not account for cross-contamination.
+The product may contain more than 20 ppm of gluten.

 5. When does the rule take effect?

 It is in effect now.